 Assets held in joint names can be held as joint tenants or tenants in common.

 If assets are held in joint names as joint tenants with someone else, it’s likely that probate won’t be necessary, regardless of the value.

 That’s because if assets are held as joint tenants with someone else who is still alive, they will automatically pass to the surviving owner.
 So, for example, if your husband has died and you owned a property together as joint tenants, the property will transfer into your name.
 You don’t need probate for this to happen.

-If someone dies who owned a property in their sole name, you’ll need to go through the probate process in order to sell the property, or transfer it into someone else’s name.
+If someone dies who owned a property in their sole name, you’ll need to go through the probate process to sell the property or transfer it into someone else’s name.

 Confused about probate?

 The question of whether or not probate is needed can be a confusing one.

 Sometimes it will be easy to determine – for instance, if the deceased person had a small amount of money in the bank and owned nothing else, probate is unlikely to be needed.
 But if the deceased owned a property in their sole name, or had multiple high value assets, probate will be required.

 For many people who are dealing with the death of a loved one, further advice, guidance and support is needed, and our probate specialists can help you to find out for certain whether or not probate is needed in your circumstances.